 44 Pontifical Council for the Family, The Truth and Meaning of Human Sexuality, in 25 ORIGINS CNS DOCUMENTARY SERVICE 535 (1 February 1996) ("[T]he mission of education must always be carried out in accordance with the principle of subsidiarity.").
 See also Letter from Colorado's Bishops to Colorado dioceses, The Christian Coalition's Catholic Alliance, in 25 ORIGINS CNS DOCUMENTARY SERVICE 576 (9 January 1996) ("In keeping with the principles of liberty and subsidiarity, the Catholic Alliance asserts that parents have the right and responsibility to direct the education of their children[.]")

-citizenship,48 the church itself,49 citizen participation in the energy crises of the early 1980s,50 production in the economy,51 and world political order.52 Other scholars have linked it directly to economics,53 the development of civil life,54 contemporary
+citizenship,48 the church itself,49 citizen participation in the energy crises of the early linked it directly to economics,53 the development of civil life,54 contemporary hf_j-xxiii_enc_11041963_pacem_en.html (last visited November 6, 2005).